tkmamidi/Riddler/ReadMe.md

 `export OPENAI_API_KEY="your_key_here"`

-*Note*: No spaces between and quotations
+*Note*: No spaces between and use quotations.
+Get your key from [here](https://platform.openai.com/account/api-keys)

 ### Install Requirements